jcoliz/AzDevice.IoTHubWorker/docs/InstallOnLinux.md

 WantedBy=multi-user.target
 ```

+Note that the "WantedBy=" line will cause the service to be started automatically when the device boots.

-This goes into `/etc/systemd/system`, and then reload the daemon:
+Thie systemd unit file goes into `/etc/systemd/system`, and then reload the daemon:

 ```
 james@brewbox:~$ sudo cp /opt/TemperatureController/tempcontroller.service /etc/systemd/system